 Cross-curricular.
 The extra time allowed by boarding school allows for fuller integration of curricula and programs.

-No school is perfect, and parents and students considering boarding schools need to be aware of some concerns.
+No school is perfect, and parents and students considering boarding schools need to be aware of some potential disadvantages or concerns.

 More expensive than other private education options.
 Of course, boarding school is more expensive than other education options (although room and board is included in the cost).